Hydrus Plunges Into Rottnest Ships Graveyard, Investigating Maritime Mysteries

 Creating a Digital Copy of the Ocean

-Specialising in shipwreck photogrammetry, Curtin University HIVE was able to rebuild a high-resolution replica of the wreck, using the data gathered by Hydrus.
+Specializing in shipwreck photogrammetry, Curtin University HIVE was able to rebuild a high-resolution replica of the wreck, using the data gathered by Hydrus.
 This involved taking 4K geo-referenced imagery and video footage from Hydrus to generate a 3D digital twin of the shipwreck.

 3D model of shipwreck developed by Daniel Adams, Curtin University HIVE.
 Data provided by Hydrus.